klen/pylama/README.rst

     tox.ini
     pytest.ini

-You could set configuration file manually by "-o" option.
+You can set configuration file manually by "-o" option.

-Pylama search sections with name starts `pylama`.
+Pylama searches for sections whose names start with `pylama`.

-Section `pylama` contains a global options, like `linters` and `skip`.
+Section `pylama` contains global options, like `linters` and `skip`.

 ::